 Public land in the western United States was granted to any US citizen willing to settle and farm the land for at least five years.

-In Canada, a similar act was adopted, called the Dominion Lands Act in 1872.
-It allowed for lands in Western Canada to be granted to individuals in an attempt to help prevent the area from being claimed by the United States.
+A similar act was adopted in Canada, called the Dominion Lands Act in 1872.
+It allowed for lands in Western Canada to be granted to individuals to help prevent the area from being claimed by the United States.

 There was renewed interest in homesteading in the 1930s and 1940s when US President Franklin D. Roosevelt introduced a program of subsistence homesteading.